DataDog/hiring-engineers/answers.md

 * Set the Timeboard's timeframe to the past 5 minutes
 * Take a snapshot of this graph and use the @ notation to send it to yourself.

+   Issues: I could only determine how to create a 5 minute timeframe with screenboards so that is what I used to generate the 5 minute timeframe.

    ![Screenboard timeframe set to past 5 minutes](/img/screenboard_timeframe_5.png)

    ![Screenboard timeframe set to past 5 minutes](/img/timeboard_annotated.png)

+* Bonus Question
+   The anomaly algorithmic feature is designed to identify when a metric is deviating from its past behavior.

 #### Documentation I used to complete this section:
 [Anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/)